Autodesk Administrators | Home Use | Request Licence

 If your licence has expired, sign in and click Get Started above to request a new home use licence.
 If you recently renewed your contract, allow some time (a maximum of 24 hours) for the request to be processed.

-When you request a new home use licence, it’s extended for another term.
+When you request a new home use licence, to extended for another term.
 The serial number remains the same, but you will need to reactivate the product on your home machine.

 |OS